smazzin/jhausotter/content/portfolio/_index.md

 ---
-title: "Portfolio of Joshua Hausotter | Web Designer & Developer"
+title: "Recent work for JHausotter Design | Web Design, SEO, eCommerce and More"
-description: "Joshua Hausotter's Portfolio & recent web projects | Web Designer & Developer in Roseburg, Oregon"
+description: "JHausotter Design's Portfolio & recent web projects | Web Design, SEO, Digital Marketer in Roseburg, Oregon"
 pagetitle: "Here is a selection of some recent work"
 ---